 It is a recoil-operated gun and departs from the typical tilting barrel lock-up by using a rotary barrel action.
 The recoiling parts are initially locked together for a short distance, after which the barrel encounters an angled cam, which rotates it a few degrees and unlocks it from the slide.
 While the barrel stops, the slide continues rearward to allow extraction and ejection.
 A powerful coil spring under the barrel compresses during rearward movement then extends to drive the recoiling parts forward.
 Usually, one of the by-products of a rotary barrel is a rather thick pistol, but the Px4 seems to be only marginally larger than competing models.
 With a semi-staggered column magazine of nine rounds that falls free when released, and fixed three-dot sights, the Beretta Px4 competes favorably with pistols from virtually all the makers.
 By any standard, it is a functional pistol that is also stylishly handsome.

-Shooting the guns revealed their unique characteristics.
+On The Range Shooting the guns revealed their unique characteristics.
 I fired them not only to produce the data printed with this story, but also to develop impressions of how they might function in tactical situations.
 While it is a pretty chunky gun, the Px4 pistol is not so large that it cannot be managed with practice.
 It has one unusual feature in that it tends to twist (or torque) slightly when fired.
 This is likely a function of the rotary barrel locking system.
 A strong Weaver stance helps greatly in shooting the pistol, which seems to be accurate and dependable.
 I encountered no malfunctions while firing several hundred rounds, and accuracy was adequate.

 The Cx4 carbine was slightly more accurate.
 Part of that may be due to a longer sight radius and the fact that I was shooting through a familiar peep-and-post sight system.
 I was surprised to get some rather snappy recoil from the Cx4, but that may be a function of a blowback operating system.
 Although the gun has about a foot more of barrel length than the Px4, velocities increased by around 200 fps.
 Several kinds of ammunition cycled through the arm without issue.
 That’s a virtue of course, but the gun’s greater virtue may be the way that it can be set up for individual preference.
 I set up this one with the cocking handle on the right side, ejection to the left, magazine catch on the right and manual safety on the right side.
 I put the ejection port away from my face.
 Because of its balance around the shooting hand, it is easy to work one-handed.
 My only serious criticism is the non-compatibility of the Cx4 and Px4 magazines.